 Under the Han, the first population censuses began being taken.
-These tell us that the population of the Chinese empire at the beginning of the first century AD was some 60 millions.
+These tell us that the population of the Chinese empire at the beginning of the first century CE was some 60 millions.
 About 140 years later the figure had dropped somewhat, to 50 millions.
-This was as a result of the upheavals linked to the Wang Mang episode of AD 9 to 23; but also perhaps to the declining well-being of the common people under the late Han dynasty.
+This was as a result of the upheavals linked to the Wang Mang episode of 9 to 23 CE; but also perhaps to the declining well-being of the common people under the late Han dynasty.

 This was the situation at the end of the ancient period; in Medieval China and into modern times, the Chinese people have been continuing to expand, firstly completing the settlement of the Yangtze basin, then the southern provinces, and finally the south west and the north, in Manchuria.

 What happened to the many non-Chinese peoples who had originally inhabited this vast region?
 Put simply, the great majority became assimilated into the Chinese nation.